What is a laser peripheral iridotomy?

 Asking for your consent

 We want to make sure you understand your condition and the treatment choices available to you.
 Before you receive any treatment, the doctor will explain what he or she is recommending and will answer any questions you might have.
-No treatment is carried out without your consent unless it is an emergency and you are unconscious.

 What happens after the procedure?